ErhNay/expense-tracker/README.md

 # Expense-Tracker

-Will Update this once the app is ready
+-- Will update this once the app is ready.
+Thank you!